HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/result.md

 - StatusCode
 - Message

-The query-type is a Result<T> : Result, but with a Value property of type T.
+The query-type is a `Result<T>`  Result, but with a Value property of type T.

 Simple and effective, right?